Questions & Answers

 Differences in service terms for the IUCLID Cloud services:

-IUCLID Cloud Trial IUCLID Cloud for SMEs Quota of data per subscription 100 MB 1 GB Attachment size limit (per file) 10 MB 20 MB Maximum limit for dossier import 20MB 100MB Subscription terminates automatically due to non-usage After 90 days After 2 years Backup of data Not available Yes Helpdesk support Limited Fully dedicated Target user group Everyone interested SMEs1 and their consultants
+IUCLID Cloud Trial IUCLID Cloud for SMEs Quota of data per subscription 100 MB 1 GB Attachment size limit (per file) 10 MB 20 MB Maximum limit for dossier import 20MB 100MB Subscription terminates automatically due to non-usage After 90 days After 2 years Backup of data Not available Yes Helpdesk support Limited Fully dedicated Target user group Everyone interested Everyone interested

 - How do I log into ECHA Cloud Services?